Ryan-B1yth/be-mindful/README.md

 - Responsive navigation bar
 - Interactive elements
 - Responsive design for all screen sizes.
+- Sign up page

 ### Landing Page

  ![Landing page](assets/images/home-page.PNG)

- - The landing page loads with a calming image and immediate access to the navigation.
+ - The landing page loads with a calming image and immediate access to the navigation in the header which is featured on all pages.
 The overlay gives the user the reason behind the website and has a smooth hover effect.

  ![Lower landing page](assets/images/lower-home-page.PNG)